modernish/modernish/README.md

 * Each stack trap is executed in a new subshell to keep it from interfering with others.
 This means a stack trap cannot change variables except within its own environment, and 'exit' will only exit the trap and not the program.
+* Each stack trap is executed with `$?` initially set to the exit status that was active at the time the signal was triggered.
+* Stack traps do not have access to the positional parameters.
 * `pushtrap` stores current `$IFS` (field splitting) and `$-` (shell options) along with the pushed trap.
 Within the subshell executing each stack trap, modernish restores `IFS` and the shell options `f` (`noglob`), `u`